rust-lang/rust/src/doc/rustc-dev-guide/src/mir/construction.md

-# HAIR and MIR construction
+# THIR and MIR construction

 The lowering of [HIR] to [MIR] occurs for the following (probably incomplete) list of items: